Meet the Maker

 Nicole Walsh lives the California dream: She’s a surfer and winemaker living seaside in Santa Cruz.
 The Pacific Ocean seems to influence everything she does – from her beachy lifestyle to the fruit she finds for her one-of-a-kind wines.

-That day, we tasted a variety of her coastal-climate wines, from Sparkling Riesling to single-vineyard Rosés, but there was one that particularly caught our eye… an intriguing varietal called Cabernet Pfeffer.
+an intriguing varietal called Cabernet Pfeffer.
 There’s rare and then there’s less-than-10-acres-of-these-obsure-French-grapes-planted-in-the-world rare.
 Cab Pfeffer is the latter.
-We knew then and there that we needed to partner with her to put that ultra-rare Cab – and some of her other incredible wines – in cans.
+We knew then and there that we needed to partner with her to put that ultra-rare Cab in a can.

 Fast forward to now, we’ve canned six of Nicole’s wines and they’ve had a huge impact on Maker and the Can Fam who enjoys them.
-You can try Nicole’s Rosé of Grenache, Dry Sparkling Riesling, Cabernet Pfeffer, and Bubbly Red on our website, White Blend in stores, and Brut Bubbles on every United Airlines flight in the U.S. starting October 1, 2024.
+You can try Nicole’s RosĂ© of Grenache, Dry Sparkling Riesling, Cabernet Pfeffer, and Bubbly Red on our website, White Blend in stores, and Brut Bubbles on every United Airlines flight in the U.S. starting October 1, 2024.

 A California Girl By Way of Michigan, Costa Rica, and New Zealand